-- 1. Alternate home page defined for the user - 2.
-Alternate home page defined for a role (excluding the Everyone role)
+- 1. Security-assigned home page at the user level - 2.
+Security-assigned home page for a role the user belongs to (excluding the Everyone role)

 NOTE: If a user belongs to multiple roles, and more than one role has an assigned home page, the home page of the "first" role is used (determined alphabetically by role name).
-You can work around this by specifying a home page for the user, or by ensuring that only one of the assigned roles has a home page.